comp-journalism/UMD-J479V-J779V-Spring2017/Homework/Final-Project.md

 You will implement your bot using a python library called Tweepy.
 I have created a [tutorial on the library](https://github.com/comp-journalism/UMD-J479V-J779V-Spring2017/blob/master/tutorials/Tweepy-tutorial.ipynb) so that you can familiarize yourself with (some of) the capabilities of the library such as tweeting, searching, or looking at trends.
 You should also review that tutorial linked there for details on how to create a twitter account, app, and get the necessary keys and tokens to be able to make your bot programmatically tweet.
 Also, don't be afraid to look at the [Tweepy Documentation](http://tweepy.readthedocs.io/en/v3.5.0/).

-Then, to get started with the implementation download the [skeleton Jupyter Notebook ](https://github.com/comp-journalism/UMD-J479V-J779V-Spring2017/blob/master/Homework/bot-skeleton.ipynb) for the assignment which includes functions that will greatly simplify your development.
+Then, to get started with the implementation download the [skeleton Jupyter Notebook ](https://github.com/comp-journalism/UMD-J479V-J779V-Spring2017/blob/master/Homework/bot-skeleton.ipynb) which includes functions that will greatly simplify your development.
 You can flesh out the editorial logic of your bot by filling in code in the sections marked as "TODO" in that skeleton notebook.

 **Transparency**